 It is common for relationships to hit speed bumps that can have rippling effects on the individuals involved.
 A struggling relationships can manifest in anger, lies, frustration, shame, recurring fights and silence.
 Individuals often experience feeling trapped in their relationship that was once filled with love and happiness.
-People may chose to come to therapy with their partner(s) to improve communication, resolve conflicts, manage sexual concerns and regain passion.
+People may choose to come to therapy with their partner(s) to improve communication, resolve conflicts, manage sexual concerns and regain passion.

 I offer therapy to heterosexual couples, LGBTQI couples, multiple-partner or poly individuals who are struggling in their relationships.

 There are a myriad of myths around sex and sexuality that have been ingrained in the psyche of individuals as a product of time and evolution.
 The way that individuals understand and experience their own sexuality may affect how they relate to and interact with others.
 Sexuality is an innate human experience that uses all of our senses and is a vital part of the person we become.
 It goes far beyond sexual feelings or the act of sexual intercourse.
 It includes all of the thoughts, feelings and behaviors we have about our ability to feel attractive or being attracted to others, gender identity and expression, sexual health and sexual orientation.
 It also incorporates our thoughts about being in a relationship that may be comprised of intimate sexual and sensual activity.
 I often work with alternative sexualities.